guitartsword/mailjet-python/README.md

 ```

 ## Running the project WITH heroku-cli
+Remember you should have installed `heroku-cli` to simulate a heroku server.
+To
+have the full experience of a heroku instance on your local machine it is recommended
+to use a linux/UNIX machine with `gunicorn`.
-create a `.env` file and add your environmental variables as follows
+Create a `.env` file and add your environmental variables as follows

 ```
 FLASK_APP=app.py